 We run training on two separate compute clusters.
 DAIL experiments were run on a SLURM cluster consisting of A40 nodes.
 All training runs used 4 A40 GPUs.
-RL training runs were run on a separate supercomputing SLURM cluster with H100 nodes, with each run using 4 H100 GPUs.
+RL training runs were run on with either 8 A40 GPUs or on a separate supercomputing SLURM cluster with H100 nodes, with each run using 4 H100 GPUs.

 We note that DAIL delivers orders-of-magnitude improvements in training efficiency due to its offline formulation (\S\ref{subsec:learning}).
 In contrast to the 277.6 and 8.7 H100 hours required per epoch for GRPO training on \texttt{e1-verifiable} and DeepScaleR, respectively, DAIL incurs a marginal cost of only 0.1 H100 hours per epoch once the synthetic dataset $\mathcal{D}_{\text{syn}}$ is generated.
 Note this estimate uses a conservative $3\times$ speed-up conversion factor between A40 and H100 hours based on benchmarked performance differences between the Ampere and Hopper architectures~\cite{nvidia2022h100}.